microsoft/TypeScript-Website/packages/documentation/copy/en/handbook-v2/Object Types.md

   name: number;
 };
 ```
-In this case, Staff would require the name property to be both a string and a number, which is impossible and thus problematic.
+In this case, Staff would require the name property to be both a string and a number, which results in property being of type `never`.

 ## Generic Object Types